SamuelDietz/postgres-helper/README.md

 npx postgres-helper new <migration-name>
 ```

-The generated migration file will look like this, allowing you to migrate with the syntax you already know from your [queries](#queries) (`sql` is available out of the box in migration files):
+The generated migration file will look like this, allowing you to migrate with the syntax you already know from your [queries](#queries) (`sql` is available out of the box in migration files, no need to import it):

 ```js
 exports.up = async (sql) => {